Sound-Guided Semantic Video Generation: Experiments

-\myparagraph{Sound-guided Video Editing with Text Constraints.} Because our model shares the CLIP~\cite{radford2learning} space trained with large-scale text and image pairs, video generation with text constraint is available.
+The combination of text and sound makes it possible to generate various videos with rich information.
+Fig.~\ref{fig:sunset-figure} demonstrates that the combination of text-query constraints and sound results in a much more versatile style of video.
+Because our model shares the CLIP~\cite{radford2learning} space trained with large-scale text and image pairs, video generation with text constraint is available.
 In addition, it is possible to apply styles of different levels with the style mixing technique.
-We refer to the supplementary for further details.
+For video editing, we randomly sample multiple latent codes.
+The initial latent code for generating the first frame is the sample with the closest CLIP embedding cosine distance of the text prompt.